quantaosun/Magpie/README.md

 Standard binding free energy calculation with OpenMM via Protein-ligand Alchemical Transformation Simulation, as described in the references, with Free GPU on Google Colab (https://colab.research.google.com/).

 ## How to use the code
-# Mapie.ipynb is here only for general reference, and analysis purposes.
+# Magpie.ipynb is here only for general reference, and ANALYSIS purposes.
 Execute Magpie.sh instead,
 ```
 cd /path/to/Amber/inputs